markschellhas/dyslexia-friendly-vscode/CONTRIBUTING.md

 3. Describe your changes in detail, explaining the problem you're solving and how your solution works.
 4. Reference any related issues in your pull request description.

-## Code of Conduct

-Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Reporting Issues